cg-tuwien/VulkanLaunchpadStarter/README.md

 - Execute the following commands (either through `Show All Commands`, which can be activated by default via `Ctrl+Shift+P` or `Cmd+Shift+P` (macOS), or you'll also find buttons for these actions at the bottom of the VS Code window):
     - `CMake: Select a Kit` then select, e.g., `Visual Studio Build Tools 2022 Release - amd64` (if you are using Windows and have installed the `Build Tools for Visual Studio 2022`).
     - `CMake: Select Variant` and select `Debug` for a build with debug information, or `Release` for one without.
+    - The above command should also trigger CMake's configuration step.
+If it doesn't, execute `CMake: Configure`!
     - `CMake: Build Target`, then select `VulkanLaunchpadStarter EXECUTABLE` to build Vulkan Launchpad Starter as an executable.
 Alternatively, just build everything by selecting `ALL_BUILD`.
     - `CMake: Debug` to start debugging the the selected target (default shortcut: `Ctrl+F5`).
     - `CMake: Run` to start debugging the the selected target (default shortcut: `Shift+F5`).